-Maybe for you this holiday season is going to be a little bit hectic, but you’re planning a respite in January.
-Or, maybe you’re pushing hard from Thanksgiving to Christmas and then you’re going to take a break before the start of the new year.
+Maybe for you, this holiday season is going to be hectic but you’re planning a respite in January.
+Or maybe you’re pushing hard from Thanksgiving to Christmas, which means you’re going to take a break before the start of the new year.

 Whatever your plan is, let me just say this: enough with the pressure.

 You do not have to be perfectly “balanced” all the time.